 There’s always tomorrow, as Kerry continues to eat his way through the south.
 We hear he’s lunching in Tampa today (we recommend the Cuban pork sandwich), supping in Miami tonight (stone crab claws?) and perhaps snacking at an early evening pool party in Bal Harbour (too pricey for us).

-Editor’s Note: Rumors to the contrary notwithstanding, Campaign Desk is not starving Liz Cox Barrett.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Editor’s Note: Rumors to the contrary notwithstanding, Campaign Desk is not starving Liz Cox Barrett.Liz Cox Barrett is a writer at CJR.